-Staff received training that included: safeguarding, fire procedures, basic life support and information governance awareness.
-Not all staff were up to date with their mandatory training, for example health and safety.
+Staff received training that included: safeguarding, fire procedures, basic life support, infection control and information governance awareness.
 Staff had access to and made use of e-learning training modules and in-house training.

 Coordinating patient care and information sharing

 The information needed to plan and deliver care and treatment was available to relevant staff in a timely and accessible way through the practice's patient record system and their intranet system.